mininet-wifi/mininet-wifi.github.io/_pages/faq.md

 <a id="q4"></a>
 ### [Is it possible to create a wired link between station and ap?](#q4)
 Yes.
-When you add a link between station and ap you have to add the parameter link=’wired’, for example:
+When you add a link between station and ap you have to add cls=TCLink, for example:
 ```
+from mininet.link import TCLink
+..
+..

-net.addLink(sta1, ap2, link='wired')
+net.addLink(sta1, ap1, cls=TCLink)
 ```

 <a id="q5"></a>